 - Engage with bond issuers to interpret the Criteria for their assets and portfolios.

 Qualifications and Experience

 - Eligible to work in the UK

-- Knowledge of climate change solutions across a variety of industries, sectors and geographies
+- Deep knowledge of climate change and climate change solutions across a variety of sectors

 - Proven ability to manage, coordinate and prioritise across multiple projects and timeframes